 Listen in to the smooth shifts and unexpected drum patterns in this groovy get-up:

-The groove related motor activity within us is not just a reaction to the music’s rhythms but a way to engage with it.
-Merleau-Ponty ( a well known name in the philosophy world), calls this ‘motor-intentionality’.
-Which is basically a fancy way of saying that we direct our bodily behaviour towards things in the world – like groovy rhythms.
+The motor activity within us is not just a reaction to the music’s rhythms but a way to engage with it.
+Merleau-Ponty (a well known name in the philosophy world), calls this ‘motor-intentionality’.
+Which is basically a fancy way of saying that we direct our bodily behavior towards things in the world – like groovy rhythms.